cobbler/cobbler/docs/developer-guide.rst

 - edit the files as markdown
 - run the docker container
 - check if your changes didn't break anything

-Mailing List
-############

-We have a development mailing list at https://fedorahosted.org/mailman/listinfo/cobbler-devel Discuss development related questions, roadmap, and other things there, rather than on the general user list.

-It is a very good idea to mention your pull request (copy/paste, etc) to the development mailing list for discussion.

 Debugging
 #########